What is Camera Calibration in Computer Vision?

 Removing Distortion

 So what do we do after the calibration step?
-We got the camera matrix and distortion coefficients in the previous post on camera calibration but how do we use the values?
+We got the camera matrix and distortion coefficients in the previous post on camera calibration computer vision but how do we use the values?

 How to Reduce Lens Distortion?

-To reduce lens distortion, three fundamental actions must be taken.
+To reduce lens distortion, one must take three fundamental actions.

 The getOptimalNewCameraMatrix() method is used in the second phase.
 What exactly does this refined matrix imply, and why do we require it?
 Refer to the photographs below; in the right image, we can see several black pixels at the boundaries.
 These are caused by the image’s undistortion.
 These dark pixels are sometimes undesirable in the final undistorted image.
-Thus, the getOptimalNewCameraMatrix() method gives a refined camera matrix as well as the ROI (region of interest), which may be used to crop the image to exclude all black pixels.
-The percentage of undesirable pixels to be removed is determined by the alpha parameter, which is supplied as an input to the getOptimalNewCameraMatrix() method.
+Therefore, the getOptimalNewCameraMatrix() method provides a refined camera matrix along with the ROI (region of interest) that you can utilize to crop the image and eliminate all black pixels.
+The alpha parameter, which you input into the getOptimalNewCameraMatrix() method, determines the percentage of undesirable pixels to be removed.

 Python Code for Camera Calibration